glitchassassin/car-tracker-seed/docs/IMPLEMENTATION.md

 ## Phase 2: Core Status Tracking & Volunteer Interfaces

-Implement the four-status workflow (Pre-Arrival → Registered → On Deck → Done) with mobile-optimized volunteer interfaces.
+Implement the four-status workflow (Pre-Arrival → Registered → On Deck → Ready for Pickup) with mobile-optimized volunteer interfaces.
 This combines the core business logic with the user interfaces needed to test and validate the status tracking system.

 Create shared components that can be reused across multiple screens.